This guide answers some of the most common questions regarding Android developer verification.

 - I use Play App Signing, are my apps claimed automatically?
 Yes.
 If you use Play App Signing, we have the necessary information to securely identify your ownership.
 Your eligible apps will be part of the automatic registration process.
 Last updated: Sept 3, 2025

 Where can I get help or provide feedback?
 Your feedback is crucial for helping us improve this process.
-Reach out with any feedback here.
+Reach out with any questions here.
 For additional information on these requirements, visit the Android Developer Console Help Center and the Play Console Help Center.